Cograph Editing: Merging Modules is equivalent to Editing P4's: Cographs and the Modular Decomposition

 Let $M\in \MD(G)$.
 Assume that $M'\subseteq M$ is a strong module of $G[M]$.
 Assume for contradiction that $M'$ is not a strong module of $G$.
 Hence $M'$ must overlap some module $M''$ in $G$.
 This module $M''$ cannot be entirely contained in $M$ as otherwise, $M''$ and $M'$ overlap in $G[M]$ implying that $M'$ is not a strong module of $G[M]$, a contradiction.
 But then $M$ and $M''$ must overlap, contradicting that $M$ is strong in $G$.

 If $M'\subseteq M$ is a strong module of $G$ then it does not overlap \emph{any} module of $G$.
-Assume for contradiction that $M'$ is not a strong module of $G[M]$.
-Hence $M'$ overlaps some module $M''$ in $G[M]$.
-Since every module of $G[M]$ is also a module of $G$, the modules $M'$ and $M''$ overlap in $G$, contradicting that $M'$ is strong in $G$. \end{proof}
+Since every module of $G[M]$ is also a module of $G$, there cannot be a module of $G[M]$ that overlaps $M'$ and thus, $M'$ is a strong module of $G[M]$. \end{proof}